cedar-policy/cedar-java/README.md

 This repository contains `CedarJavaFFI`, a Rust crate to allow calling the Cedar library from Java and `CedarJava`, a Java package to make calling Cedar from Java more convenient.

-You can build the Rust crate with `cargo build`.
-See `CedarJava/README.md` for instructions on building `CedarJava`
+You can find build instructions and more information in the subfolders.

 ## Note
 Cedar is primarily developed in Rust.
 CedarJava typically lags behind the newest Cedar features.
 Notably, as of this writing, Cedar Java does not expose Partial Evaluation APIs.